FreeBSD manual

 --keep=<msg>

-final destination, but rather than creating an empty file place
+final destination.
+However, instead of creating an empty file place

 --progress-title